 It’s been great designing all of the new locations and characters that the Colossus will be running into over the course of the next season, now that the platform is in space!
 I’m very excited about some of these, and can’t wait to share the stories for those designs!

-The complete first season of Star Wars Resistance is currently available on DVD.
+The first season of Star Wars Resistance is available on Disney+ and the second season is currently available on DisneyNOW.